 You probably already have a bottle of isopropyl alcohol tucked away in your bathroom medicine cabinet.
 Used commonly as a stand-alone cleaning product, isopropyl alcohol also works as a quick-drying agent when added to some cleaning solutions.
 If you want to avoid streaks on your laminate flooring after cleaning, add isopropyl alcohol to the vinegar-and-dishwashing liquid mix.

 Essential Oils for a Fresh Scent

 Vinegar is a green and economical solution for cleaning, but its fragrance leaves a bit to be desired.
 The strong smell of vinegar dissipates once it's dry, but while you're using it, your home can smell a bit like a pickling plant.
 Avoid this by adding a bit of essential oil, such as lemon, lavender or pine, to your cleaning solution.

-Get the best cleaning power from all of these ingredients by combining them in the following way: Add 1/3 cup of water, three drops of dishwashing liquid, several drops of essential oil, 1/3 cup of isopropyl alcohol and 1/3 cup of white vinegar to a clean spray bottle.
+Get the best cleaning power from all of these ingredients by combining them in the following natural laminate floor cleaner recipe: Add 1/3 cup of water, three drops of dishwashing liquid, several drops of essential oil, 1/3 cup of isopropyl alcohol and 1/3 cup of white vinegar to a clean spray bottle.
 Shake gently, spray sparingly onto your laminate flooring, and use a damp mop to spread.
 Allow the floor to dry naturally.